naghim/Source-File-Visualizer/README.md

 ```
 $ bash sapi_data_ast_func.sh Data Data_ast
 ```
-The script creates the ASTs by first extracting the function names from each sourcefile, then creating the AST for each function.
+The script creates the ASTs by first extracting the function names from each source file, then creates the AST for each function.

 #### Classification
-Run Python script to classify the result CSVs with Random Forest Classifier([rfc.py](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification/blob/master/Programs/Classification/rfc.py)).
+Run the [rfc.py](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification/blob/master/Programs/Classification/rfc.py) script to classify the result CSVs with Random Forest Classifier.
-Don't forget to set the directory path to the respective CSV file and format the output CSV's header.
+Set the directory path to the respective CSV file and format the output CSV's header.
 ```
 $ python rfc.py
 ```